Key concepts

 Organization roles

-- Only Org Owner can request the creation or deletion of an organization.
+- Only the organization owner can request organization creation or deletion.

 Organization roles